willwooten/blake_will_shared_learning_depo/README.md

 [Datacamp](https://www.datacamp.com/) is great for learning data-focused languages like Python (and others like R, SQL).
 It is subscription based so it will cost money, but it is structured in a way to make learning easier.
 #### Udemy.com
 [Udemy](https://www.udemy.com/) is another subscription-based tutorial website for programming (among other things).
+#### Programming Bitcoin
+[Programming Bitcoin](https://github.com/jimmysong/programmingbitcoin) is a book/github to learn the very basics of blockchain technology.
+This is not only helpful for Bitcoin but also understanding Ethereum.
+Includes code/lessons on cryptography, creating bitcoin transactions from scratch, and more.
+This is how I learned.
 #### Ethereum Developer Portal
 The [Ethereum.org](https://ethereum.org/en/developers/) website has a section for learning Solidity and Ethereum development.
 #### Solidity-by-Example